canelhasmateus/diamond/vault/current/OnProxyMetrics.md

 Proxies are great because they let you make decisions quicker.

-After a few years of doing something very consciously, you build up this great RewardSystem that makes you feel good about it by itself.
+After a few years of doing something very consciously, you build up this great [[RewardSystem]] that makes you feel good about it by itself, but it can take years to retrain.

 ```mermaid